beatricebock/sm-hugo/content/customers/achieve.md

 +++
 date = "2008-09-27"
-description = "The work you did for JCG Search International and the results SandFil provided went far beyond our expectations." img = "img/achieve.png" title = "Achieve Group"
+description = "The work you did for JCG Search International and the results SandMerit provided went far beyond our expectations." img = "img/achieve.png" title = "Achieve Group"